 Researchers should be aware of statistical methods and use best practices in their statistical analyses.
 In addition, they must be properly trained to plan and structure experiments.
 This can increase the validity and accuracy of their statistical data and increase the chance of scientific reproducibility in research.

-Practice Giving Thorough Description of Methods and Methodology
+Practice Giving Thorough Descriptions of Methods and Methodology

 It is a good thing to provide other researchers with detailed methods and methodologies to refer to and reproduce the results.
 Researchers should also report their objectives regarding experimental parameters, such as the use of equipment, instruments, standards, number of replicates, interpretation of results, statistical analysis, etc.